satra/NiPyPe-Paper/nipype_paper.rst

 We present a novel extensible framework for creating interfaces and pipelines for neuroimaging data processing.
 Community based open in nature development provides flexibility required in scientific use.
-Prototyping, algorighm comparison and parameter space exploration are some of the core design features.
+Prototyping, algorithm comparison and parameter space exploration are some of the core design features.
 Our framework also improves reproducibility by providing provenance tracking.
 Exchangibility of pipelines created using NiPyPE stimulates collaboration in the broader neuroimaging community.

-Figures

 Supplementary Material